 metal detecting on the beach can be both exciting and relaxing.
 Just working in or near the water is relaxing in itself.
 But, without the right scoop, finding objects of value may be a greater challenge.
 The basic hand held scoop is a good model to start with, for beginners and those who don’t plan on spending hours on their hobby.
 Those who want to spend more time will like want to consider a stand up model, which reduces back strain and can extent the time spent on beach metal detecting.

 Beach scoops come in all price ranges.
-You can spend from $15 to $150 on a beach scoop, depending on the model and size selected.
+You can spend from $15 to $150 on a long handle beach scoop, depending on the model and size selected.
 You don’t necessarily need a scoop with the largest basket.
 In some cases, a smaller basket reduces weight and can allow you to spend more time metal detecting, before getting tired.